Heimdall-SBOM/heimdall/docs/usage.md

 # Heimdall Usage Guide

-This guide explains how to use Heimdall to generate Software Bill of Materials (SBOMs) when compiling your C++ files.
+This guide explains how to use Heimdall to generate Software Bill of Materials (SBOMs) when compiling your C or C++ files.

 ## Overview